Honors Theses

 Although the specific formatting may be geared toward discipline-specific content, student theses should follow a general formatting pattern that includes the following:

-- All documents should utilize Times New Roman 12-point font, double-spaced, with 1 inch margins.
+• All documents should utilize Times New Roman 12-point font, double-spaced, with 1 inch margins or a similar legible, simple, and professional font.

 Bench Sciences